-My parents always told me to work hard at school because achieving good grades leads to financial success.
-Besides this, I was told that academic education will make me exceptionally intelligent.
+My parents always told me to work hard at school because good grades lead to financial success.
+They also told me that academic education will make me exceptionally intelligent.

 However, when I grew up and studied successful and highly intelligent individuals, I realized that academic education neither made them intelligent nor successful.

-Also, I discovered the disastrous effects of academic education.
+I then discovered the disastrous effects of academic education.

-In today’s article, I will provide the 5 main implications of academic education that make me doubt its importance.
+In today’s article, I will share the 5 main implications of academic education that make me doubt its importance.

 1. Academic Education Prepares us to be Workers